 A quick look at the features

 - Uses a 20-volt lithium-ion battery

 - Lightweight – weighs less than 4 pounds

 - Equipped with a 4-foot flexible hose

 - Extension wand attachment makes it usable on floors

-- Other attachments include pet hair brush tool, crevice tool, 2-in-1 nozzle/brush tool
+- Other tools include pet hair brush tool, crevice tool, 2-in-1 nozzle/brush tool

 - Filter is washable

 - Cyclonic filtration keeps dirt away from the filter thus maintaining performance as the bin gets full